lequant40/portfolio_allocation_js/README.md

   Discovered by [David Varadi](https://cssanalytics.wordpress.com/) and [Michael Kapler](http://systematicinvestor.wordpress.com/), the CRP portfolio combines the usage of a clustering algorithm (for instance, the Fast Threshold Clustering Algorithm - FTCA - of David Varadi) with the ERC portfolio.

 - Most diversified portfolio (MDP)
-  Introduced in the research paper [Toward Maximum Diversification](https://doi.org/10.3905/JPM.2008.35.1.40) by [Yves Choueifaty](http://www.tobam.fr/yves-choueifaty/) and al.
+  Introduced in the research paper [Toward Maximum Diversification](https://doi.org/10.3905/JPM.2008.35.1.40) by [Yves Choueifaty](http://www.tobam.fr/yves-choueifaty/) and al., it maximizes what the authors call the diversification ratio, which is the weighted average of the assets volatilities divided by the portfolio total volatility.

 - Minimum correlation algorithm (MCA)
   Discovered by [David Varadi](https://cssanalytics.wordpress.com/), the MCA portfolio is meant to be an approximation of the MDP portfolio.